Top 'LA Times' Editor Pushed Out Amid Newsroom Unrest

 Further, The Los Angeles Times reports that the newly unionized newsroom, "has become alarmed by the hiring in recent months of several news executives who report to business executives — not editors in the newsroom.
 But those hires have not been announced to the newsroom, sparking suspicion about the company's motives for the new team."

-Last August, the newspaper's executive editor and publisher, Davan Maharaj and his deputy, Marc Duvoisin, were abruptly fired over complaints from within the newsroom that business concerns had caused a delay in publication of one of the paper's investigative projects.
+Last August, the newspaper's executive editor and publisher, Davan Maharaj and his deputy, Marc Duvoisin, were abruptly fired following the arrival of a new publisher and CEO, Ross Levinsohn.
+They had also faced accusations (which they denied) that they delayed publication of one of the paper's investigative projects on the University of Southern California over business concerns.

-D'Vorkin's standing was also undermined by NPR's investigation earlier this month of his patron and former business partner Ross Levinsohn, the paper's publisher and CEO.
+D'Vorkin's standing was also undermined by NPR's investigation earlier this month of his patron and former business partner Levinsohn.

 Levinsohn is now on leave and under review by Tronc after NPR uncovered a pattern of accusations of workplace misconduct, including two sexual harassment lawsuits in which he was a defendant.
 Levinsohn called the accusations "lies" in a phone call with NPR CEO Jarl Mohn.

 D'Vorkin was also criticized for his handling of a dispute between Times journalists and the Walt Disney Company, who banned its reporters from attending advance screenings of films after the Times published an investigative series alleging that Disney got favorable deals from the city of Anaheim, where Disneyland Park is located.

 Tronc is also expected to announce new newsroom leadership for the New York Daily News.
-Its managing editor, Robert Moore, and top Sunday editor, Alex "Doc" Jones, were placed under investigation after NPR's inquiry about a detailed harassment complaint was filed against them.
+Its managing editor, Robert Moore, and top Sunday editor, Alex "Doc" Jones, were placed under investigation after NPR's inquiry about a detailed harassment complaint was filed against Moore in late December.
+That inquiry led to the investigation of Moore and ultimately Jones, as other complaints surfaced against both men, according to current and former Daily News staffers.

 Moore remains on the job; however, according to multiple newsroom sources contacted by NPR, Jones has been suspended.